 We’ve now seen that there are good reasons to prefer swing trading to the intra-day time frames.

-But, truth be told, there’s no one right or wrong way to trade.
+But there’s no one right or wrong way to trade.

 All that matters is that you find the style that works for you.